 509-523-4833 W. Babb Rd., Rosalia, WA 99170

-In order to insure quality, we mill our own rations from 100% organic grain that is also locally sourced.
-Our feed and products are 100% grown in the USA and have no GMO components, corn , soy, pesticides, or herbicides.
-Another aspect we consider important is our use of local organic peas because these peas add a unique flavor to the final product.
+In order to insure quality, we mill our own rations from 100% non GMO grains most of which are grown on our farm.
+Another aspect we consider important is our use of local green sweet peas because these peas add a unique flavor to the final product.
 We like to refer to them as our “sweet pea” chickens, not only for their flavor, but their demeanor as well!

-In addition to their grain ration, we pasture our chickens on certified organic grass/alfalfa clover fields, which provide them with a fresh, high-quality protein source, as well as many vitamins and nutrients essential to a well-balanced and wholesome chicken diet.
-A further benefit of pasturing is the vitamin D our birds produce from sunlight, which is lacking in many commercial operations, as well as organic operations that don't provide pasture or raise birds exclusively indoors.
+In addition to their grain ration, we pasture our chickens on grass/alfalfa clover fields, which provide them with a fresh, high-quality protein source, as well as many vitamins and nutrients essential to a well-balanced and wholesome chicken diet.
+A further benefit of pasturing is the vitamin D our birds produce from sunlight, which is lacking in most commercial operations.
 In addition, our birds drink fresh water that comes from our artesian well.

 Small to Jumbo size eggs..........$3.50 - $6.00/dozen depending on size